bizojs/Rada/README.md

 **Running with sharding**
 - Navigate to `lib\ws\ShardManager.js` and then change the `totalShards` to your desired number (`auto` works too.)
 - Simply type `npm start` in the command prompt to start the bot with shards.

-# ATTENTION
-This branch contains the RADA api which is not finished or stable!